Ansh-Malik1/datadoctor/README.md

 │   └── [stepwise summaries]
 │
 ```
+## 🚧 Planned Enhancements

+datamedic is just getting started.
+Here are some powerful features planned for upcoming versions of **datamedic**:

+- **Model-based Suggestions**
+  Intelligent preprocessing pipelines tailored to your dataset using lightweight ML models.

+- **Outlier Treatment**
+  Multiple outlier handling strategies (IQR, Z-score, Winsorization) to clean extreme values effortlessly.

+- **Train-Test Split Utility**
+  Smart splitting with class balance checks, leakage detection, and optional stratification.

+- **Support for More Formats**
+  Native compatibility with `.json` and `.xlsx` files, beyond just CSV.

+- **Execution Time Logs**
+  Timestamped logs for each preprocessing step to help profile large workflows.

+- **PDF Report Generator**
+  A polished summary report with visualizations, data stats, and insights in downloadable PDF format.

+- **Interactive Dashboard Output (Optional)**
+  A local web dashboard for navigating EDA results visually.

+---

+💡 Have ideas or requests?
+[Open an issue](https://github.com/Ansh-Malik1/datamedic/issues) or [fill the feedback form](https://forms.gle/5crnhBgvJ9LK9dov5)

 ## 📄 License
 This project is licensed under the MIT License — see the LICENSE file for details.